Overview of Indiana Taxes

 Indiana Property Tax

 Property taxes in Indiana are relatively low, especially in comparison to other states in the region.
-Homeowners in Indiana pay an average of $1,085 in property taxes annually, 10th lowest in the country.
-(Contrast that with neighboring Illinois, where the average property tax bill is nearly $4,000.)
-The average effective property tax rate in Indiana is 0.87%.
+Homeowners in Indiana pay an average of $1,371 in property taxes annually.
+Contrast that with neighboring Illinois, where the average property tax bill is more than $4,800.
+The average effective property tax rate in Indiana is 0.75%.

-A deduction can also be claimed for solar energy, wind power, geothermal and hydroelectric installations.
+You can also claim a deduction for solar energy, wind power, geothermal and hydroelectric installations.
 Homeowners with a mortgage can claim a deduction for the lesser of $3,000, one half the assessed home value or the mortgage balance.

 Low property taxes in Indiana can help ease some of the stress that comes with the process of buying a home.
-If you are thinking about buying a home in Indiana or are looking to refinance your current home loan, you should check out our comprehensive Indiana mortgage guide for information about getting a mortgage in the state.
+If you are thinking about buying a home in Indiana or are looking to refinance your current home loan, you should check out our comprehensive Indiana mortgage guide.

 Indiana Inheritance Tax